DataDog/hiring-engineers/answers.md

 * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

--I used this [resource](https://docs.datadoghq.com/monitors/downtimes/?tab=bymonitorname) to set up the downtimes schedules

   * One that silences it from 7pm to 9am daily on M-F,
     - Step one: ![](screenshot/M-F_downtime1.PNG)